c-frame/physx/README.md

 ## Installation

-There are 2 modules that you will need: `physics.js` and `physics.release.js`.
+There is just one main JS module, `physx.js`, which triggers download of a specified additional wasm module.

-The URL for the main physX wasm code is specified on the `physx` component schema - but the default settings should work for most cases.
+The URL for the PhysX wasm module is specified on the `physx` component schema - but the default settings should work for most cases.

 ### Installation via Script Tags